Margaret Anstee: Early life and education

 Anstee was born on 25 June 1926 at 2 Albert Villas, Writtle, Essex.
 She was the only child of Edward Curtis Anstee, a printer, and Annie Adaliza, née Mills, a domestic servant.
 She grew up in Chelmsford, Essex, in rural England.
 Neither of her parents had finished secondary school, and they encouraged her to complete her education.

 She was educated at Chelmsford County High School for Girls and Newnham College, Cambridge.
 She graduated with first class honours in French and Spanish in 1944, although it was another three years before the university began admitting women to full degree status.
 Anstee went on to continue her studies at the University of London.

 Career

 She worked for a year as a university lecturer in Spanish at Queen's University, Belfast.
 In 1948, Anstee joined the Foreign Office where she worked as a third secretary on the Latin American desk.
 She worked for Donald Maclean prior to his defection.

-She was engaged to Robin Mackworth-Young briefly but instead married Michael Rotherham Starke on 5 May 1952.
+She was engaged to Robin Mackworth-Young briefly but instead married Michael Rotherham Starkey on 5 May 1952.
 However, due to the Foreign Office's marriage bar policy in force at the time, which required women employees to resign when they married, this ended her career.
 Anstee accompanied her husband, a fellow British diplomat, to Singapore and Manila, Philippines.